 All companies in the Group have a common financial year, which ends on 31 March except for r-Pac Printcare Lanka (Pvt) Ltd, the associate company, where the financial year ends on 31 December.
-The Management has made necessary, adjustments to incorporate the impact of the difference in reporting period.
+The Group disposed of its stake in its associate company during the third quarter of the financial year 2021/2022.
+The Management has made necessary, adjustments to incorporate the impact of the difference in that reporting period.